 Poaching elephants has reached such a level that even should it remain the same, the elephants could be extinct within 100 years.

-35. To Make Shark Fin Soup, Approximately 75 Million Sharks Are Illegally Killed
+35. To Make Shark Fin Soup, More Than 73 Million Sharks Are Illegally Killed (Discover Wildlife)

 Taking an animal out of their natural home and placing them into captivity deprives them of many things they need to survive.
 Many reptiles and tortoises can live for anywhere between 10 and 100 plus years.